kodak-fruit/tracktastic/README.md

    listen_rate = time_spent_listening / duration_since_added
    ```

-   Similar to the Play Rate, the Listen Rate can be conceptually interpretted as, e.g. "This song is played for 30 minutes per year".
+   Similar to the Play Rate, the Listen Rate can be conceptually interpreted as, e.g. "This song is played for 30 minutes per year on average".

    This metric provides a counterweight against the Play Rate, as it tends to overweight longer songs instead.